-It was August when thousands of bikers assembled in a city street, the dark evening ignited by streetlamps and wheels aglow with hues of red, green, blue and purple.
+It was August when thousands of bicyclers assembled in a city street, the dark evening ignited by streetlamps and wheels aglow with hues of red, green, blue and purple.
 A radiating energy pulsed through the crowd as gears shifted and feet were poised over pedals.
 The sound grew until a cheer of excitement rumbled, echoing between the buildings and towards the stars above.
-With a signal given, the bikers all took off at once and carried with them a hypnotic technicolor display of reflectors, string lights, and the ever-popular luminescence of glow sticks.
+With a signal given, the bikers all took off at once and carried with them a hypnotic technicolor display of reflectors, string lights, and ever-popular glow sticks.

 This is the Moonlight Ramble, a semi-annual bike ride through the roads of St. Louis, Mo.
 Participants cover their bikes in fluorescent rainbows, braiding them through the spokes and adorning their handlebars with vibrant color to match the city.
 The ghostly kaleidoscope sweeps through St. Louis like wil-o-wisps or clouds of fireflies; the effect is spellbinding and evokes the summer season.

 One of the main attractions for events like the Moonlight Ramble is the display of city lights and decorative elements like glow sticks.
 Glow sticks are popularly used to brighten concert, party, and camping venues, always providing a fascinating source of light and color.

 Glow sticks are one example of chemiluminescence.
 A similar principle, bioluminescence, gives fireflies the power to light up and promotes the glow of some biochemical experiments.
 Such bioluminescent processes require luciferin or related bioluminescent substances; although glow sticks don’t contain luciferase reactions, they are no more complicated than the simplest radiant assay.

 To honor luminescent sciences and end-of-summer festivities, we will illuminate the history behind these mesmerizing party favors and explain their mechanism.